CrossNorm and SelfNorm for Generalization under Distribution Shifts: Related Work

 \section{Related Work}

-{\bf Out-of-distribution generalization}.
-Although the current deep models continue to break records on benchmark IID datasets, they still struggle to generalize to OOD data caused by common corruptions \cite{hendrycks2019benchmarking} and dataset gaps \cite{richter2016playing}.

-To improve the robustness against corruption, Stylized-ImageNet \cite{geirhos2019imagenet} conducts style augmentation to reduce the texture bias of CNNs.
+{\bf Generalization under synthetic distribution shifts}.
+Following the categorization in \cite{taori2020measuring}, distribution shifts are synthetic if they modify existing images to get shifted test datasets.
+Adversarial examples \cite{goodfellow2014explaining,madry2017towards} are one class of synthetic distribution shifts that were widely studied.
+Recently, various image corruptions \cite{hendrycks2019benchmarking}, as another synthetic type, have attracted increasing attention.
+To improve the robustness to corruptions, Stylized-ImageNet \cite{geirhos2019imagenet} conducts style augmentation to reduce the texture bias of CNNs.
 Recently, AugMix \cite{hendrycks2020augmix} trains robust models by mixing multiple augmented images based on random image primitives or image-to-image networks \cite{hendrycks2020many}.
 Adversarial noises training (ANT) \cite{rusak2020simple} and unsupervised domain adaptation \cite{schneider2020improving} can also improve the robustness against corruption.

-CrossNorm is domain agnostic and orthogonal to AugMix and ANT, making it possible for their joint application.
-Compared to Stylized-ImageNet, CrossNorm has two main advantages.
-First, CrossNorm is efficient as it transfer styles directly in the feature space of the target CNNs.
+CrossNorm has two advantages over Stylized-ImageNet, though they are related.
+First, CrossNorm is efficient as it transfer styles directly in the feature space of target CNNs.
 However, Stylized-ImageNet relies on external style datasets and pre-trained style transfer models.
-Second, CrossNorm can advance the performance on both clean and corrupted data, while Stylized-ImageNet hurts clean generalization because external styles can result in massive distribution shifts.
+Second, CrossNorm can advance the performance on both clean and corrupted data, while Stylized-ImageNet hurts clean generalization because external styles can result in massive training distribution shifts.
+Also, CrossNorm is orthogonal to AugMix and ANT, making it possible for their joint usage.

-Besides common corruptions, generalization with distribution gaps \cite{richter2016playing} across different datasets also remains challenging.
-IBN \cite{pan2018two} mixes instance and batch normalization to shrink the domain distances.
-Domain randomization \cite{yue2019domain} uses style augmentation for domain generalization on segmentation datasets.
-It suffers from the same issues of Stylized-ImageNet as it also uses pre-trained style transfer models and additional style datasets.
-Compared to IBN and the domain randomization, SelfNorm can bridge the domain gaps by style recalibration, and CrossNorm is more efficient and balances better between the source and target domains' performance.